Kirkel History, Family Crest & Coats of Arms

 The surname Kirkel was first found in Suffolk where they held a family seat from early times.

-Important Dates for the Kirkel family
+Early History of the Kirkel family

 This web page shows only a small excerpt of our Kirkel research.
 Another 106 words (8 lines of text) covering the years 1200, 1223, 1273, 1639, and 1687 are included under the topic Early Kirkel History in all our PDF Extended History products and printed products wherever possible.